Quantized Conductance by Accelerated Electrons: 0.7 anomaly

 where $\sigma_x$ is the Pauli matrix, $g^\ast$ denotes the Land\'{e}'s $g$-factor (effective $g$-factor), and $\mu_\mathrm{B}$ denotes the Bohr magneton.
 Then, if we put $g^\ast\mu_\mathrm{B}B_x = E_\mathrm{Z}$, we have the eigenenergy function as

 By using the relationship in Eq.\,(\ref{k-V_relation}), we can convert the above equation to a function of $V_\mathrm{sd}$ as follows:

-As explicitly shown by these equations, the usual quadratic dispersion relation ($\propto k_y^2$) is converted to a linear function of the non-equilibrium bias ($\propto V_\mathrm{sd}$).
+As these equations explicitely show, the usual quadratic dispersion relation ($\propto k_y^2$) is converted into a linear function of the non-equilibrium bias ($\propto V_\mathrm{sd}$).
 If we neglect the ``lever arm" effect and assume that the Fermi energy is proportional to $V_\mathrm{g}$, then the dispersion relation can be mapped as $dG/dV_\mathrm{g}$ peak lines (SBE lines) on the $V_\mathrm{g}$--$V_\mathrm{sd}$ plane as a linear function of $V_\mathrm{sd}$.
-In addition, if the total energy of the electrons matches the energy gap, they can jump in the upper subband at the lowest possible energy point, which is usually $k_y=0$ for parabolic dispersion.
-This energy gap decreases as the kinetic energy ($=\frac{\hbar^2k_y^2}{2m^\ast} =\frac{|eV_\mathrm{sd}|}{2}$) increases, thus by subtracting the kinetic energy from the gap, it appears in the $V_\mathrm{g}$--$V_\mathrm{sd}$ plane as
+In addition, if the total energy of the electrons is equal to the energy gap, they can jump to the upper subband at the lowest possible energy point, which is usually $k_y=0$ for parabolic dispersion.
+This energy gap decreases with increasing the kinetic energy ($=\frac{\hbar^2k_y^2}{2m^\ast} =\frac{|eV_\mathrm{sd}|}{2}$), thus by subtracting the kinetic energy from the gap, it appears in the $V_\mathrm{g}$--$V_\mathrm{sd}$ plane as

 The dispersion relation and the corresponding $dG/dV_\mathrm{g}$ lines in the $V_\mathrm{g}$--$V_\mathrm{sd}$ plane for the Zeeman splitting case are displayed in Fig.\,\ref{Fig_ZeemanRashba} (a).
-This also applies to the case of the lateral quantization with the gap of $\hbar \omega_x$.
+This also applies to the case of lateral quantization with the gap of $\hbar \omega_x$.
 Consequently, we can explain the diamond structure of the SBE lines in the $V_\mathrm{sd}$--$V_\mathrm{g}$ plane observed in several QPC experiments\cite{Thomas_PRB1998,Kristensen,Cronenwett,DiCarlo,dePicciotto,Roessler,Fischer,Martin_PRB,Chen_NanoLett,Crook,Yan_PRB,bilayerQPC}.
-The crossing points are at $V_\mathrm{sd} = \pm E_\mathrm{Z}/e$, thus, as already employed\cite{Kristensen}, we can deduce the magnitude of the Zeeman gap, or the lateral quantization gap ($\hbar\omega_x$) from the diamond structure.
+The crossing points are at $V_\mathrm{sd} = \pm E_\mathrm{Z}/e$, thus, as in Ref.\,\cite{Kristensen}, we can deduce the magnitude of the Zeeman gap or the lateral quantization gap ($\hbar\omega_x$) from the diamond structure.